 - 13. Complete any other job or task properties as needed.
-In most cases, the default settings are sufficient.
-To learn more about these settings, see the Scheduler Guide. - 14.
+In most cases, the default settings are sufficient. - 14.
 Click Save.
 You can define a name for the job and save it to the desired location in the Scheduler Jobs Library.